arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 sudo journalctl -fu aktualizr-lite
 ```

-Following process is **not recommendable**, however if you ever encounter an issue blocking the registration process the new device, you can erase the current device info by stopping the OTA services and removing `/var/sota/sql.db`.
+Following process is **not recommendable**, however if you ever encounter an issue blocking the registration process of the new device, you can erase the current device info by stopping the OTA services and removing `/var/sota/sql.db`.
 After these commands, you can register the device again.

 `sudo systemctl stop aktualizr-lite`
 `sudo systemctl stop fioconfig.path`